 The Alaska Department of Transportation and Public Facilities (ADOT&PF), in cooperation with the Federal Highway Administration (FHWA) will rehabilitate 10.5 miles of the Seward Highway between the Trail River Bridge (MP 25.5) and the Sterling Wye (MP 36).

-The Seward Highway MP 25.5 to 36 Rehabilitation project is considered a “3R” project; it will resurface, restore, and rehabilitate the corridor, and by doing so improve the driving surface, and extend the service life of the roadway.
-The roadway will be rehabilitated along the existing alignment, the existing pathway will be resurfaced, guardrail will be upgraded, site distance will be improved by clearing vegetation, and drainage conditions will be improved.
-The project will also include shoulder widening between MP 25.5 to MP 28.8, where there is neither a separated pathway nor shoulders wide enough to serve as shared use accommodations.
+Specifically, the roadway will be rehabilitated along the existing alignment, the existing pathway will be resurfaced, guardrail will be upgraded, and drainage conditions will be improved.
+The project will also include shoulder widening between MP 25.5 to MP 28.8, where no separated pathway currently exists.

 The project team will continue to refine and finalize design during the ROW Acquisition and Utility Relocation processes.